chris-pearce/scally/README.md

         │
         └───scally

 **N.B.** Scally should never be edited or added too directly.
-If you ever make changes directly in `Scally` you will not be able to seamlessly update your version of Scally to the latest version.
+If you ever make changes directly in `scally` you will not be able to seamlessly update your version of Scally to the latest version.
 To update run the following command:

     $ bower update